 - What is the average water usage per household in Wellington?

-- What other options will the town pursue to handle the water issues with the increased development and growth?
+- What other options will the town pursue to handle the water issues?

 - What water fees and rates are charged for new construction homes?
 How do new construction fees help pay for water infrastructure?